TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 The first equation is derived from the mass conservation and is known as the **continuity equation**.
 This equation contains first order derivatives only while the second term contains a product of $h$ and $u$, implying a nonlinear term.
 Also this equation does not contain a term independent of $\zeta$ and $u$, hence this equation is considered homogeneous.

 The second equation is derived from the conservation of momentum and is referred to as the **momentum** equation.
-Like the continuity equation, this momentum equation is first order, nonlinear and homogeneous as well.
+Like the continuity equation, this momentum equation is first order, nonlinear and homogeneous.
 ```
 :::

 ## Well posed problems

 In the previous sections we saw some examples of PDEs.
-We now consider some important issues regarding the **solvability** of PDE problems.
+We now consider some important issues regarding the **solvability** of BVPs.
 In general, a PDE alone, without any boundary or initial conditions, will either have an infinity of solutions, or have no solution.
 Thus, in formulating a boundary value problem there are at least three ingredients: